Nhorsma/nhorsma.github.io/index.md

 I am a graduate of Kennesaw State University with a bachelors in Computer Game Design and Development and a minor in Computer Science.
 I have a passion for making video games and exploring how games engage their players and create a fun experience.
 My primary experience in game design is in Unity, I also have experience in 3D modeling in Maya and Blender and UI design for applications.

-Below are some of my most notable game projects I have worked on in my time at Kennesaw and during my professional career.
+Below are some of my most notable video game and 3D modeling projects I have worked on in my time at Kennesaw and during my professional career.
 If any of these peak your interest, feel free to contact me at **nichorsma@gmail.com**.

 ## My Games